aojea/cilium/Documentation/operations/upgrade.rst

   of kvstore), so this flag is moved out of deprecated list.
 * ``enable-pmtu-discovery``: This option enables path MTU discovery to send ICMP fragmentation-needed replies to the client.
 Use ``pmtuDiscovery`` in Helm chart.
+* ``tls-relay-client-ca-files``: This option lets you provide a certificate authority (CA) key and cert in Hubble Relay to authenticate Hubble Relay's clients with mTLS.
+When you provide a CA key and cert, Hubble Relay enforces mTLS authentication on its clients (for example, Hubble CLI client can't connect to Hubble Relay using ``--tls-allow-insecure``).

 Removed Options
 ~~~~~~~~~~~~~~~